 Our funding comes almost exclusively from the following 5 categories:

 We currently have approximately 300 members who pay between $7 and $120 a month.

 We do one fundraiser a year where supporters buy tickets and make donations.

 We are generously supported by several private foundations.
-As of now the the Women’s Center for Creative Work is made possible in part by support from the WHH Foundation, Wilhelm Foundation, Donations via the Tides Foundation and Metabolic Studio, and Donations via the Tides Foundation, and the Renaissance Charitable Foundation.
+As of now the the Women’s Center for Creative Work is made possible in part by support from the WHH Foundation, Wilhelm Foundation, Metabolic Studio, and Donations via the Tides Foundation to support our Emergency Health Grant for Artists.

-A minimal amount of other income comes from: rentals and subletting of the space; the sales of zines, tote bags, sweatshirts, etc..; .and a percentage of funds from fiscally receiving projects.
+A minimal amount of other income comes from rentals and subletting of our space: the sales of zines, tote bags, sweatshirts, etc; and a percentage of funds from fiscally receiving projects.